nuxt-themes/docus/nuxtjs.org/content/index.md

 ::

 ::home-discover-partners
-category: Discover
+category: Partners
 ---title
-Art in the :highlight[_Making_]
+Sustainable :highlight[_Development_]
 ---description
-Be part of the Nuxt.js community and help us Nuxtify the world.
+Nuxt development is made from passionate developers, however, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
+We are thanksful to our sponsors and partners to make it possible.
 ::

 ::home-learn-master